Jeffrey D. Schall, Ph.D.

 Another research program funded by the National Institute of Mental Health aims to understand how the brain regulates when to initiate a voluntary movement and how the brain monitors the consequences of performance.
 We use a stop signal (countermanding) task to probe the timecourse of saccade preparation.
 We have found that gaze shifts are initiated when movement activity in frontal eye field reaches a fixed threshold; variability in reaction time arises from differences in the time the neural activity grows toward the threshold.
 We have also found that neurons in the supplementary eye field and anterior cingulate cortex register errors and success in the context of conflict.

-A third research program funded by the Air Force Office of Scientific Research is a collaboration with Gordon Logan and Tom Palmeri in which stochastic models of decision mechanisms are employed to bridge the explanatory gap between neural events, performance and cognition.
+A third research program funded by the National Eye Institute is a collaboration with Gordon Logan and Tom Palmeri in which stochastic models of decision mechanisms are employed to bridge the explanatory gap between neural events, performance and cognition.